relativitydev/relativity-trace-documentation/docs/user_documentation.md

 the agent servers.
 They each have Run Intervals and configurations can be adjusted at a workspace level.

 Each task is designed to be auto-recoverable and self-healing.
 For example, if there are temporary network connection issues that prevent `Data Retrieval` task from retrieving data, Trace will keep trying until network issues are resolved.
-No manual intevention is needed.
+No manual intervention is needed.

--   **Data Retrieval:** Responsible for pulling data for Data Sources and creation of Data Batches
+-   **Data Retrieval:** Responsible for pulling data for Data Sources
 -   **Ingestion:** Responsible for triggering import of the Data Batches into Relativity (part of Proactive Ingestion Framework).
 Any Data Transformations configured for the corresponding Data Source will also be performed.
 -   **Ingestion Status:** Responsible for updating statuses of the Data Batches (part of Proactive Ingestion Framework)
 -   **Indexing:** Responsible for indexing data needed for searching
 -   **Term Searching:** Responsible for executing searching of the Terms for Rule evaluations
 -   **Rule Evaluation:** Responsible for evaluating configured Rules within the workspace
 -   **Reporting**: Responsible for reporting on the state of the system via email
+-   **Data Enrichment:** Responsible for extracting nested files (attachments, contents of zip files) and generating extracted text

 Alerts and Notifications
 ------------------------

-By default Reporting task will send out the system health report to the configured instance email address every 24 hours.
+By default the Reporting task will send out the system health report to the configured instance email address every 24 hours.
 The defaults can be overridden under Task Configuration on the Reporting task page.
 See below sample configuration for example.